Walk 1599 - Therfield Heath circular

 From the free car parks at the Sports Centre alongside the Baldock Road (grid ref TL347405) head off in a west south west direction.
 You will gain height easily on an initially indistinct path that soon becomes a white chalk scar some thirty metres below the crown of the slope alongside the golf course.
 The route soon reaches the viewpoint with its interesting toposcope at grid ref 343 403, so pause here for some excellent views, particularly to the north and over into Cambridgeshire.
 Note the county boundary is easily identified here as it the line of the A505 dual carriageway, less than a kilometre away to the north.

 Continue on from here with the path now veering to the left, to reach and cross the minor road with an adjacent small car park.
 Follow the path as it turns to the left and crosses the golf course to Church Hill and then swings back to the right again with a copper beech hedgerow alongside to your right and a narrow band of trees on your left.
-At the obvious large gap in the trees, cross through and continue along the edge of the field (thus leaving the main footpath that would take you to the north of Kings Ride) with the trees and Kings Ride now on your right, to reach Thrift Farm at the bottom of the hill at grid ref TL320391.
+Continue along the Hertfordshire Way (that runs to the north of the Kings Ride) to reach Thrift Farm at the bottom of the hill at grid ref TL320391.

 Turn south east away from the farm on the clear and now waymarked track and in the distance you will see the top of a water tower dominating the skyline at the village of Therfield.
 This is the general direction to aim for.
 The next section, part of Hertfordshire's longest footpath, The Hertfordshire Way, offers wide and unspoilt rural views all the way to the Therfield, with only a somewhat secluded rifle range to be passed on the way.
 Note If you are using the Explorer map, the rifle range appears to be located elsewhere alongside the walk.
 The map is incorrect regarding this